Home Blog Page 46

 What to Eat Instead?

-• Take Ozempic with food: Taking Ozempic with food can help to reduce the risk of nausea and vomiting.
+• Take Ozempic with food: This can reduce nausea and vomiting.

 Conclusion